GolDPein/Projects/README.md

 # Projects
-Projects created in my spare time for conceptual revision, understanding new tricks etc.
+Projects created in my spare time for conceptual revision, understanding new tricks/concepts etc.